-Policy on Term Tests: Term tests are closed book tests.
-Although term test 2 covers materials for lecture 4-7, you must understand that, to properly answer questions in Term Test 2, you need the knowledge from previous lectures.
+Term Test (30%): schedule will be arranged by the registrar office.
+Multiple choice and short answer questions.
 There is no makeup for term tests.
 If you miss a term test due to sickness, you have to contact the Departmental Undergraduate Coordinator (Jennifer Campbell, jacampbell@utsc.utoronto.ca) and she will determine whether you have the legitimate cause to miss the test.
-If you have a valid reason to miss term test 1, the 20% weight will be combined to the second term test.
-If you have a valid cause to miss the second term test, the 30% weight will be combined to final exam.
-Missing both term tests is not allowed and if this happens even both with a legitimate reason, term test 1 will be treated as 0 and only the weight of second term test will be combined to the final exam.
+If you have a valid reason to miss term test, the 30% will be combined to the final exam.